sluedecke/atom-diary/README.md

 * can we make use of services to communicate between atom windows?
 * expand on ~/ and $HOME in baseDir configuration
 * Improve markup support by using file templates
+* watch for changes on diary files even when they are changed by atom outside atom-diary
+* add some simple caching in calendar-lib::getDays which is based on file modification times
 * Review licensing and consider switching to MIT License